StevenMiller4/portfolio/README.md

 # Portfolio

-This portfolio project includes many of the same elements as my webpage project with a few key differences: I utilize flexbox and will continue to add new features to it as I progress through my thinkful course.
-I will also update this portfolio with apps that I create as time goes on.
+This is a portfolio page I have created to show a little about myself and the projects I have been working on.
+It will be updated as time goes on and I can add more projects to collection.

 ## About the Creator